 \subsection{Subshifts of finite type}

-Let $\Sigma=\{0,1,\dots,q-1\}$ be a set of symbols with $q\geq 2$.
-We will denote by $\Sigma^\mathbb{N}$, the set of all one-sided sequences with symbols from $\Sigma$.
-It is known as a one-sided \textit{full shift on $q$ symbols}.
+Let $\Sigma=\{0,1,\ldots,q-1\}$ be a set of symbols with $q\geq 2$.
+We denote by $\Sigma^\mathbb{N}$, the set of all one-sided sequences with symbols from $\Sigma$.
+It is known as a \textit{one-sided full shift on $q$ symbols}.
 Let $\F$ be a finite collection of words with symbols from $\Sigma$.
-The collection of all sequences from $\Sigma^\mathbb{N}$ which do not contain any of the words from the collection $\F$ as subwords is denoted as $\Sigma_{\F}$.
-It is known as a \textit{$(p-1)$-step subshift} of finite type if the longest word in $\F$ has length $p\ge 1$.
+The collection of all sequences from $\Sigma^\mathbb{N}$ which do not contain any of the words from the collection $\F$ as subwords is denoted by $\Sigma_{\F}$.
+This is known as a \textit{$(p-1)$-step subshift} of finite type if the longest word in $\F$ has length $p\ge 1$.
 Without loss of generality, it can be assumed that each word in the collection $\F$ has length $p$.
 The words in the collection $\F$ are called \textit{forbidden}.
 An \textit{allowed word} in $\Sigma_\F$ is a word which appears as a subword in some sequence in $\Sigma_\F$.
 Let $\sigma:\Sigma_\F\to\Sigma_\F$ be the \textit{left shift map}.

-A $0$-step subshift is a full shift on smaller set of symbols.
-Every $(p-1)$-step subshift is conjugate to a one-step subshift via a block conjugacy map.
+A zero-step subshift is a full shift on smaller set of symbols.
+Every $(p-1)$-step subshift is conjugate to a one-step subshift via a block conjugacy map, see~\cite{LM_book}.

-An adjacency matrix of a one-step shift on $q$ symbols is a binary matrix $A$ of size $q$ where the $ij^{th}$ entry is 1 iff $ij$ is an allowed word.
+An adjacency matrix of a one-step shift on $q$ symbols is a binary matrix $A$ of size $q$ where the $ij^{th}$ entry is 1 if and only if $ij$ is an allowed word.
 If $A$ is an irreducible matrix, that is, for every $i,j$, there exists $n\ge 1$ such that $A^n_{i,j}>0$, we say that the subshift is \textit{irreducible}.
 It is said to be \textit{reducible} if it is not irreducible.
-The subshift is said to be \textit{aperiodic} if its its adjacency matrix $A$ is aperiodic, that is, there exists $n\ge 1$ such that $A^n>0$.
+The subshift is said to be \textit{primitive} if its adjacency matrix $A$ is primitive, that is, there exists $n\ge 1$ such that $A^n>0$.

-A $(p-1)$-step subshift $X$ of said to be \textit{irreducible (aperiodic)} if the one-step subshift $Y$ to which it is conjugate to is irreducible (aperiodic).
+A $(p-1)$-step subshift $X$ is said to be \textit{irreducible (primitive)} if the one-step subshift $Y$ to which it is conjugate to is irreducible (primitive).
 Let $A$ be the adjacency matrix of $Y$.
 For convenience, the adjacency matrix of $X$ is also defined as $A$.